The infrared problem in QED: A lesson from a model with Coulomb interaction and realistic photon emission

 \be { e^{ - b^*_{as} (J^{a,t}(p) - J(p))} \, e^{i P v(p) t} \, e^{-iPa} \, \Psi^*_{as} (P,p) \, e^{ b_{as} (\bar J^{a,t}(p) - J(p))} \, , } \ee with $J^{a,t} (k,\lambda,p) \eqq e^{i (kt - ka)} J (k,\lambda,p)$.
 Hence, even if the Hamiltonian is the sum of two free Hamiltonians, \emph{the time evolution of $\Psi^*_{as}$ is not free as a consequence of the commutation relations, eqs.\,(6.15),\,(6.16)}.
 Thus, on the $N$ charged particle states $\Psi_N$ obtained by applying $\Psi^*_{as} $ to the vacuum,

 Given eqs.\,(6.17),\,(6.18), the non-comutativity of $ \Psi_{as}$ and $b_{as}$, eqs.
 (6.15), (6.16), is crucial for the absence of an eigenvalue at the bottom of the spectrum of the Hamiltonian in the one-particle sector, at given $\P = P_{charge} + P_{ph} (b_{as}) $ and given particle momentum $p$.
-In fact, in general $\P$ and $\sum_i p_i$ commute with $H$; by eqs.\,(6.17),\,(6.18), on one-particle states $\psi$,
+In fact, in general $\P$ and $\sum_i p_i$ commute with $H$; by eqs.\,(6.17),\,(6.18), on (improper) one-particle states $\psi$, with fixed $\P,p$,